 So what is it about praising God's and His Names that is so special?

 Why praise God's 'Name'?Consider first the importance of our own name to us.
 What happens if we suddenly hear our name being called out - even if someone is calling someone else who also has our name?
 Our ears perk up and we look around to see who might be calling us.
 Why is that?

 Because we feel that our name is important to us.
 Our name is dear to us and is thus a tool that others can reach out to us with, and connect to us with.

 Just consider the first phrase of any email or letter: "Dear so-and-so [insert name]."
 The person's name is being put in the email or letter first to indicate who it is going to, but also to draw attention to that person that it is an email or letter specifically being sent to them.
 Who would bother reading a letter or email that does not address them?
 Such an email from someone the reader does not know would be considered spam.

 Now the importance of our name to us is only a tiny reflection of the power of God's Names, because our names are temporary, and many others also share our name with us (just google your name).
 A person's name is given to us by our parents.
 Anyone can change their name today.
 When a woman marries, she often changes her last name.
 And when a person dies (leaves their physical body) we become separated from the name of our physical body.

 All of this means that there is a duality between us and our name.
 Our names might refer to us temporarily - but they are not attached to our permanent identity - our spiritual identity.

-The Supreme Being's Names are different.
+Scriptural evidence indicates that the Supreme Being's Names are different.
 God is permanent.
 He is eternal.
 He never dies.
-Thus His Holy Names are also permanent.
+Thus references to Him like His Names, are also permanent.
 They never change or die.
 They eternally refer to Him.

 And because the Supreme Being is spiritual in nature, there is no duality between God's Name and Himself.
 There is no separation between God and His Name.